marcglasberg/fast_immutable_collections/README.md

 1. [Discussion on the Performance of Immutable Collections][performance_discussion]

     - Kevin Bourrillion: "Raw CPU speed?
 To a first order of approximation, the performance is the same.
 Heck, to a second order of approximation, it's the same, too.
-These kinds of performance differences are nearly always absolutely dwarfed by bigger concerns &mdash; I/O, lock contention, memory leaks, algorithms of the wrong big-O complexity, sheer coding errors, failure to properly reuse data once obtained (which may be solved by "caching" or simply by structuring the code better), etc. etc. etc."
+These kinds of performance differences are nearly always absolutely dwarfed by bigger concerns — I/O, lock contention, memory leaks, algorithms of the wrong big-O complexity, sheer coding errors, failure to properly reuse data once obtained (which may be solved by "caching" or simply by structuring the code better), etc. etc. etc."
     - If you measure your isolated component and it performs better than competitors, then it is better in isolation.
 If it doesn't perform as expected in the system, it's because its design doesn't fit, the specifications are probably wrong.
         - Systems are bigger than the sum of its components, but they are finite and can have their external interactions abstracted away.
             - So I kind of disagree with Bourrillion's answer.

 1. [Why doesn't Java 8 include immutable collections?][why_no_immutable_on_java_8]

     - [The difference between *readable*, *read-only* and *immutable* collections][3_types_of_collections].
     - Basically, the `UnmodifiableListMixin` also exists in Java.
 For more, check [Arkanon's answer][arkanon_answer].
     - I enjoy entertaining the idea that of all the code written in Java and running on millions of computers all over the world, every day, around the clock, about half the total clock cycles must be wasted doing nothing but making safety copies of collections that are being returned by functions.
 (And garbage-collecting these collections milliseconds after their creation.)
         - From [Mike Nakis' answer][mike_nakis_answer].
         - Now, an interface like Collection which would be missing the `add()`, `remove()` and `clear()` methods would not be an `ImmutableCollection` interface; it would be an `UnmodifiableCollection` interface.
 As a matter of fact, there could never be an `ImmutableCollection` interface, because immutability is a nature of an implementation, not a characteristic of an interface.
 I know, that's not very clear; let me explain.
     - [Ben Rayfield on recursiveness][ben_rayfield_recursiveness]

 1. [MarcG's question on the behavior of `List.unmodifiable`][marcelo_list_unmodifiable]